-The terms Care Experienced, Care Leaver, and Looked After refer to young people up to 26 years old who have experience of being in care at any time of their lives, or who are currently looked after.
+The terms Care Experienced, Care Leaver, and Looked After refer to those who have experience of being in care at any time of their lives, or who are currently in care or looked after.

 This includes any student who is under the care of the Local Authority, including (but not limited to) where the care is being provided in the student’s own home, in their parent(s) home, in the home of relatives, in a foster home, a care home, or a residential unit.
 It also includes students who are cared for under a kinship order.

 We allocate full-time Care Experienced students a non-income related weekly bursary maintenance award of £202.50